hmrc/accessibility/docs/common-issues/open-in-new-window-links.md

 # Issue:  Missing ‘opens in new tab’ as part of the link [draft]

 Links that open in a new tab should contain text informing the user that they will be taken to a new browser tab.

 This will help assistive technology users understand the result of the action and help prevent them possibly getting disorientated when the browser back button is unavailable.

 This is a WCAG 2.1 AAA requirement - [Success Criterion 3.2.5 Change on Request (Level AAA)](https://www.w3.org/WAI/WCAG21/Understanding/change-on-request)

-## To resolve:
+## To resolve

 Follow the [external links pattern](https://design-system.service.gov.uk/styles/typography/#opening-links-in-a-new-tab) to make it clear clear in the link text that it will open in a new window.